emuzzi19/HealthITROBERT/README.md

 ## How to Use This Repository

-- The presentation slides are available in the file `Health IT Summit Presentation.pptx`.
+- The presentation slides are available in the file `Health IT Summit Presentation.pdf`.
 - You can download and view the presentation using any compatible software such as Microsoft PowerPoint or Google Slides.

 ## References